About your BC Email

 Important: Boston College recommends that you keep the short version of your address private and only use it to log into your BC accounts.
 Give people the "friendly" version of your email address instead.
 If you make the short version public, your BC accounts may be somewhat more vulnerable to hackers.

-Your Google Apps for Education account offers you an unlimited amount of space to store files.
+Your G Suite for Education account offers you an unlimited amount of space to store files.
 This includes the space you use for Gmail, Google Calendar, and Google Drive.
-Note that Google Apps restricts the size of file attachments to 25 MB.
+Note that G Suite restricts the size of file attachments to 25 MB.

 You can control whether your email address is published within the Boston College community and/or to the public at large.
 To suppress your email address from publication: